yihong1120/Poly-Shield-Detector/README.md

 The detected objects and their frequencies will be displayed in the list on the right side of the application window.
 The list will show the class names of the objects and the number of times each class appears in the detection results.

-Additionally, the application will save the detection results as a JSON file in the `**records**` folder.
+Additionally, the application will save the detection results as a JSON file in the '**records**' folder.
 The JSON file will include the filename, predictions, and the base64 encoded original image.

 ## Configuration